-Chelmsford Borough Council has a service level agreement (SLA) with Essex County Council to undertake monitoring of industrial and warehousing uses (Uses Classes BI - B8) and office use (Use Classes BIa).
+Chelmsford Borough Council undertakes monitoring of industrial and warehousing uses (Uses Classes BI - B8) and office use (Use Classes BIa).
 In all cases, extensions, new development, redevelopment and changes of uses will be monitored.

-As a part of the SLA, Essex County Council will carry out an annual field survey of land development within Chelmsford Borough and undertake analysis of the data collected.

-The current global economic downturn means that there continues to be a slowdown in employment floorspace delivered during 2009/2010.
-It is expected that this trend will continue into 2010/11.
+Chelmsford Borough Council will carry out an annual field survey of land development within Chelmsford Borough and carry out analysis of the data collected.
+The current global economic downturn means that there has been a slowdown in employment floorspace delivered in recent years.
+It is expected that this trend will continue into 2011/12.